deltachat/deltachat-pages/en/help.md

   audit from Cure53 and all issues found were fixed in the 1.36 app series released in April 2023.
   See [here for the full background story on end-to-end security in the web](https://delta.chat/en/2023-05-22-webxdc-security).

+- Beginning 2024, we received a deep security analysis from the Applied Cryptography research group at ETH Zuerich and addressed all raised issues.
+  See our blog post about [Hardening Guaranteed End-to-End encryption](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin) for more detailed information.

 ## Multi-client {#multiclient}